Hand Surgeons Explain ‘Puffy Hand Syndrome’

 Bites from insects, animals (such as cats) or even humans can cause painful swelling in the hand.
 Fractures (broken bones), nail infections, allergies, exposure to extreme cold, IV fluids, medications and many other events or mild and serious illnesses or injuries can cause the hands to temporarily swell.

-For this reason it is important to see a hand surgeon for an accurate diagnosis, if you are experiencing swelling of the hands.
 It can be very dangerous to ignore hand swelling.
-Rest assured that our Clarkston area medical office is a safe and sterile environment, and we follow all COVID-19 protocols.
+For this reason it is important to see a hand surgeon for an accurate diagnosis, if you are experiencing swelling of the hands that lasts more than several hours.

 How do Hand Surgeons Treat Puff Hand Syndrome?

 Identifying the root cause of Puffy Hand Syndrome is important to identifying the best treatment.
-Typically, treating the underlying cause of the edema is also the best way to also reduce the swelling in the hands.
+Treating the underlying cause of the edema is also the best way to also reduce the swelling in the hands.

 Clarkston area hand surgeon Dr. Rehman will need to obtain an extensive medical history to find (or rule-out) underlying causes of the puffy hands.
 Additionally, our hand doctor may wish to test for conditions like Hepatitis C, rheumatoid arthritis, diabetes and gout.